 Calling all knitters, crocheters and Fibre Artists.
-We’re yarnbombing Maleny’s Maple Street again for Knitfest July 6th – 7th, 2019.
+We’re yarnbombing Maleny’s Maple Street again for Knitfest, July 3rd and 4th, 2020.

 What’s yarn-bombing, you ask?
 Yarn bombing, also known as guerrilla knitting, is a type of street art in yarn or fibre that adorns everyday objects with colourful knit or crochet panels.
 The results are stunning!
 This project will involve knitting/crocheting etc to cover large-scale objects, trees, light posts, bicycle racks, shop fronts and benches, in a weekend Festival celebration.
 We also have some very spectacular art pieces that will be installed in the main street which are also made from fibre and yarn.
 No structure is safe with the Yarnbombers in town.

 Volunteers are needed to help with knitting and crocheting the displays, installation & de-installation of displays, teaching beginners and other aspects of the project.

 You can also donate yarn.
 Inexpensive worsted-weight acrylic yarn is preferred.